Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

         sudo apt install ffmpeg

-* Then you can install OBS with the following commands, make sure you enabled the multiverse repo in Ubuntu's software center (NOTE: On newer versions of ubuntu adding a repository automatically apt updates.):
+* Make sure you enabled the multiverse repo in Ubuntu's software center (NOTE: On newer versions of Ubuntu, adding a repository automatically apt updates.)
+Then you can install OBS with the following commands:

         sudo add-apt-repository ppa:obsproject/obs-studio
         sudo apt update